ADDIS ABABA- Members of parliament on Thursday have held their first discussion on the revised electoral and political parties’ bill.

-The bill states manners political parties can merge, form alliance and build coalitions and how the process should be regulated, among other things.
+The bill states manners political parties can merge, form alliances and build coalitions and how the process should be regulated, among other things.

 It also contains a provision that bans police forces, security and intelligence affiliates, and election board members as well as its employees from being a member of any political parties.
 It will also increase the number of founding members for regional and federal political parties.

-In order to ease the registration process of parties, the bill also says the electoral broad can give provisional registration certificate.
+In order to ease the registration process of parties, the bill also says the electoral board can give a provisional registration certificate.

-The draft proclamation will be a subject of several parliament-led discussions.
+The draft proclamation will be the subject of several parliament-led discussions.
 Its ratification, however, will have to wait at least until the two-month-long parliamentary summer recess is over.